How to Make Hand Sanitizer

 Hand sanitizer is a liquid or gel substance formulated to kill or inhibit the growth of germs, bacteria, and viruses on the skin.
 It’s typically used as a convenient alternative to handwashing with soap and water when soap and water are not readily available.
 Hand sanitizers are especially useful in situations where handwashing might be impractical or when a quick disinfection is needed.

-Key characteristics of hand sanitizers include:
+Key characteristics of hand sanitisers include:

-Alcohol Content: The active ingredient in most effective hand sanitizers is alcohol.
+Alcohol Content: The active ingredient in most effective hand sanitisers is alcohol.
 Alcohol, usually isopropyl alcohol or ethanol, is known for its ability to kill a wide range of germs, including bacteria and many viruses.

 Antimicrobial Action: Hand sanitizers work by breaking down the outer protective layer of microorganisms, disrupting their cell membranes, and rendering them non-functional.
 This helps reduce the risk of spreading infections.